 Bullying of any kind is unacceptable at our school.
 No one deserves to be a victim of bullying.
 Everybody has the right to be treated with respect.
-Children who are bullying need to learn different ways of behaving.
 Parsons Green Prep School has a responsibility to respond promptly and effectively to issues of bullying.
 In the event that bullying does occur, all children should be able to tell an adult at Parsons Green Prep and know that incidents will be dealt with promptly and effectively.

-In the case of adults being bullied, they should speak to the headteacher.
-If an adult feels they are being bullied by the headteacher, they should speak to the principal.
+In the case of adults being bullied, they should speak to the Headmaster.
+If an adult feels they are being bullied by the Headmaster, they should speak to the Director of Governance.
 We are a 'telling' school.
 This means that anyone who knows that bullying is happening is expected to speak out.

-This policy has had regard to 'Supporting children who are bullied 2014', 'Preventing and Tackling Bullying' (October 2014 DfE guidance), 'No Place for Bullying' (Ofsted Guidance Report July 2012) and the Equality Act 2010.
-The headteacher has overall responsibility for behaviour.
-If the headteacher is not present, a member of the senior leadership team takes on the responsibilities.
+This policy has had regard to 'Supporting Children who are Bullied 2014', 'Preventing and Tackling Bullying' (October 2014 DfE guidance), 'No Place for Bullying' (Ofsted Guidance Report July 2012) and the Equality Act 2010.
+The Deputy Head has overall responsibility for behaviour.
+If the Deputy Head is not present, a member of the senior leadership team takes on the responsibilities.